igorganich/halmos-helpers-examples/examples/realworld/size-solidity-cantina-audit-reproduce/README.md

         vaultSoladyBalanceNotBrokenInvarint();
     }
     ```

     And this is enough to reproduce vulnerability `3.1.1`: **alice** calls `setUserConfigurationOnBehalfOf()` or `setUserConfiguration()` function with appropriate parameters (while `symbolic_vault` returns malicious bytes on view function) and breaks invariant.
-Analysis of counterexample will be below.
 2. Depth of 1, reentrancy with depth of 1, **NoDuplicateCalls** enabled

-In this scenario, we add the ability to handle `external/public` callbacks for the **symbolic_vault**: it starts executing one function from ``size`` inside of `fallback()`.
+    In this scenario, we add the ability to handle `external/public` callbacks for the `symbolic_vault`: it starts executing one function from ``size`` inside of `fallback()`.
 At the same time, we add the following heuristic: if some function from `size` has already been called in the current path, we do not call it again:
     ```solidity
     /* Should find 3.1.1 and 3.3.2.
 Test is still pretty long but shorter than check_BalanceIntegrityWithReentrancyNoDuplicateCallsDisabled */
     function check_BalanceIntegrityWithReentrancyNoDuplicateCallsEnabled() external {